 CHILMARK citizens traditionally earned their living from products of both land and sea.
-The town was founded in 1694, and maintains a pastoral feel with many open pastures dotted with sheep and horses.
+The town was founded in 1694 and maintains a pastoral feel with many open pastures dotted with sheep and horses.
 Many of the properties are lined with stone walls that were originally built by the Native Americans in the area.
-All roads lead to Chilmark, so spend some time stopping by the farm stands for flowers, dairy or produce, picking out sweets at Chilmark Chocolates or cruising down to the fishing village of Menemsha to grab some fresh seafood from Larsen’s fish market and watch the sun set in to the Atlantic Ocean.
+All roads lead to Chilmark, so spend some time stopping by the farm stands for flowers, dairy or produce, or cruising down to the fishing village of Menemsha to grab some fresh seafood from Larsen’s fish market and watch the sunset into the Atlantic Ocean.

 In March 1602, English explorer and privateer Bartholomew Gosnold set off in his vessel Concord across the Atlantic to arrive months later along the coast of Maine.
 As he traveled farther south he came upon Cape Cod and, on May 22 of that year, he arrived at Martha’s Vineyard.
 He found the island quite large, well wooded, and with a profusion of wild grapes; thus, he called it Martha’s Vineyard after his daughter Martha, who passed away in infancy.